spawnmarvel/todo-and-current/README.md

     - Do performance tuning
     - :white_check_mark: Do upgrade Azure Database for MySQL flexible server 8-8.4, zabbix 6.0.43 = 100%
     - - Saved in /zabbix_monitoring_vms
-    - Do install mysql localhost
+    - :white_check_mark: Do install mysql localhost = 100%
     - Do MySQL replication to Azure Flexible server from local, local is source az is replica
     - :white_square_button: Focus on the basic and also Zabbix tips and tricks.
     - :white_square_button: Azure Database for MySQL flexible server